meowjeb-afk/Grimoire/README.md

 ## 📜 About The Grimoire

-**Grimoire Mirror** is not just another system utility; it is a unified command center designed for developers, power users, and digital artisans.
+**Grimoire** is not just another system utility; it is a unified command center designed for developers, power users, and digital artisans.
 Built with a modular, multithreaded architecture in **Python** and **PyQt6**, it ensures that heavy operations (like AI image generation or bulk software installation) never freeze the user interface.
+And so much more, like the highly advanced Visual Alchemy for all your image editing needs.

 From securely shredding sensitive files to deploying local LLMs and managing encrypted secrets, the Grimoire provides a sleek, dark-themed interface to wield total control over your digital environment.